 World Cup: Delirious French revel in victory

+PARIS: Hundreds of thousands of French fans partied into the night on the Champs Elysees on Sunday (Jul 15) to mark the country's World Cup victory, celebrating football and the power of the game to bring a tense and often fearful nation together.

-PARIS: France erupted in joy on Sunday (Jul 15) as the country clinched the World Cup, with fans streaming into the streets, honking car horns and flying the tricolore flag at the start of an enormous national celebration.
+The country erupted in joy on Sunday after "les Bleus" clinched a 4-2 victory over Croatia in Moscow, with fans streaming into the streets, honking car horns and flying the tricolour flag.

-Cheers rang out throughout the country for each of four goals in the final as "Les Bleues" beat Croatia, transforming the young team into national icons 20 years after the country's first World Cup triumph in 1998.
+Cheers rang out throughout the country for each of goals in the final which has transformed the young team into national icons 20 years after the country's first World Cup triumph.

-Even before the final whistle rang out in Moscow, crowds had packed the Champs Elysees in central Paris in a repeat of the scenes of 20 years ago when more than one million people partied there into the early hours.
+Even before the final whistle in Moscow, crowds packed the Champs Elysees in central Paris in a repeat of the scenes of 1998 when more than one million people partied there into the early hours.

 'WE NEEDED THIS'

-Amid the dancing, drinking and singing of the national anthem, some fans paused to savour a moment of unbridled joy and national unity after a difficult period for the nation.
+Amid the dancing and singing of the national anthem, some fans paused to savour a moment of unbridled joy and national unity after a difficult period for France.

 "We're a country that's under too much pressure.
 Economic, social pressure, there's too much of it," Thomas Bazzi, a 31-year-old with the colours of the French flag painted on his cheeks, told AFP.

-"We needed this release," he said as he smiled, holding a beer outside a cafe in central Paris.
+"We needed this release," he said, smiling and holding a beer outside a pavement cafe in central Paris as cars streamed past with cheering fans hanging out the windows wrapped in the flag.

-Despite the country's enviable lifestyle, it has lacked "joie de vivre" for years, as shown in numerous surveys finding its people to be among some of the most pessimistic on the planet.
+Despite the country's enviable and romanticised lifestyle, its people are regularly found in surveys to be some of the most pessimistic on the planet.

-Much of this is down to decades of high unemployment, mounting public debt and the homegrown terror threat of late, which has fuelled fears about immigration as well as the success of far-right political parties.
+Much of this is down to decades of high unemployment, mounting public debt and the homegrown terror threat, which has led to a series of attacks since 2015 that have claimed nearly 250 lives.

+But France's success on the pitch in Russia has also led to a newfound feeling of togetherness in a country marked by years of often poisonous debate about immigration and French identity.

+His thoughts echoed those of star midfielder Paul Pogba, who like many of the squad hails from an immigrant family in one of the deprived and often overlooked multi-racial suburbs around Paris.

 SECURITY HEADACHE

-The huge crowds across France pose an immediate headache for France's overworked security forces after more than three years of deadly attacks that have claimed nearly 250 lives, with extremists often targeting crowds enjoying a night out.
+The huge crowds across France posed an immediate headache for France's overworked police.
+Some 110,000 security forces were deployed over the weekend.

-France deployed 110,000 police and security forces across the country over the weekend and security forces blocked all traffic around the Champs Elysees area and were patting down people in the area to check for weapons.

 In the Carillon bar in eastern Paris, which was targeted by Islamic State gunmen during the November 2015 terror attacks, some remembered the bloodshed and saw the victory as a reverse of the country's fortunes.